FrancisBanville/ms_interpreting_probabilities/README.md

 or realized interactions, as these two types of interactions have distinct conceptual underpinnings and sources of uncertainty.
-A potential (regional) interaction is defined as the biological capacity of two taxa to interact (i.e., the probability that they *can* theoretically interact) whereas a realized (local) interaction is the materialization or observation of this interaction in a well-defined space and time (i.e., the probability that they interact locally).
-Our discussion of local interactions focus on their occurrence rather than their direct empirical observation, as one of the primary goals of describing them probabilistically is to characterize our uncertainty regarding their actual manifestation.
+A potential (regional) interaction is defined as the biological capacity of two taxa to interact (i.e., the probability that they interact if they were to encounter each other and given sufficient time) whereas a realized (local) interaction is the occurrence or observation of this interaction in a well-defined space and time (i.e., the probability that they interact locally).
+For two co-occurring taxa and over infinite time, the probability of local interaction is equivalent to the probability of regional (potential) interaction.
+Our discussion of local interactions focuses on their occurrence rather than their direct empirical observation, as one of the primary goals of describing them probabilistically is to characterize our uncertainty regarding their actual manifestation.
 We use the terms *metaweb* (@Dunne2006Network) to designate regional webs of potential interactions and *local webs* (@Poisot2012Dissimilaritya) for those of realized interactions.
 Metawebs are the network analogs of the species pool, where local webs originate from a subset of both species (nodes) and interactions (edges) of the regional metaweb (@Saravia2022Ecological).
 Without clear documentation, it can be challenging to know if published probabilistic interaction webs describe local or regional interactions (@tbl:prob provides examples of studies employing both types of probabilistic interaction networks), or if so-called probabilities are in reality *interaction scores* (i.e., non-probabilistic quantitative interactions analogous to interaction strengths).
 When probabilistic regional interactions are used and interpreted incorrectly as local interactions (and conversely), this may generate misleading findings during data analysis.
 We believe that a better understanding of the differences, similarities, and interconnections between these two probabilistic representations of ecological interactions would alleviate interpretation errors (e.g., when studying network-area relationships) and facilitate a more adequate utilization of interaction data.

 ## Pairwise interactions: the building blocks of ecological networks